MicrosoftPremier/VstsExtensions/PostBuildCleanup/en-US/overview.md

 - **All build directories:** If this option is selected, the task deletes all contents within the $(Agent.BuildDirectory) and recreates the internal folder structure (i.e., the subfolders a, s, and b).

+### Support for Team Foundation Server 2015
+Team Foundation Server 2015 does not support the **Clean options** parameter.
+To configure the cleanup behavior, set the build variable **Build.Clean** as described [here](https://www.visualstudio.com/en-us/docs/build/define/repository#build_clean_variable).
+The values of **Build.Clean** are matched to the **Clean options** parameter as follows:

+- *Not set* = *Sources*
+- *binary* = *Sources and output directory*
+- *source* = *Sources directory*
+- *all* = *All build directories*

+Because the build agent that comes with Team Foundation Server 2015 does contain a Git command line client, you must install Git on the build machine, in order to support source cleanup.
+If Git is not installed, the task will fall back to delete all contents of the $(Build.SourcesDirectory).

 Icon made by [Freepik](http://www.freepik.com "Freepik") from [www.flaticon.com](http://www.flaticon.com "Flaticon") is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/ "Creative Commons BY 3.0")